-I have a simple question: Is there currently a better option to help finance my sophomore daughter's college education than a 7.9% PLUS loan?
-That just seems a bit high given the current economic environment? — Alan S.
+I have a simple question: Is there currently a better option to help finance my sophomore daughter's college education than a PLUS loan? — Alan S.

 When considering how to finance a college education, there are many options, including federal education loans, private student loans and non-education loans.
 It is important to carefully weigh the costs, benefits and risks of each option.
 These include the interest rates and fees on each loan, whether the interest rate is fixed or variable, when repayment begins, repayment plans, options for dealing with financial difficulty and the consequences of default.

 The Federal Parent PLUS loan is borrowed by parents of dependent undergraduate students.
 The annual limit is up to the full cost of attendance minus other aid received, with no aggregate limit.
 Payments on the Federal Parent PLUS loan can be deferred while the student is enrolled on at least a half-time basis and for six months after graduation.

 does not depend on financial need, so even wealthy parents may borrow from the Federal Parent PLUS loan program.
 There is a modest credit check that looks for adverse events in the borrower's credit history, such as delinquencies, defaults, bankruptcy discharge, foreclosure and repossession.
 The credit check does not, however, consider credit scores or debt-to-income ratios.

 The Federal Stafford loan is borrowed by students, not parents.
 It is a less expensive option, but it has lower loan limits.
 The Federal Stafford loan comes in two versions, subsidized and unsubsidized.
 Eligibility for the subsidized loan depends on financial need, while the unsubsidized loan does not.
 Neither version involves a credit check, so even a borrower with a bad credit history can qualify.
 The federal government pays the interest on subsidized loans during deferments, such as during the in-school deferment and the economic hardship deferment.